Awesoham/NEOreka/README.md

 * Run this:
     > `rake db:create db:schema:load`.

-* Optionally create a few dummy users/NEOs (only works in development mode, experimental, amy not work!)
+* Optionally create a few dummy users/NEOs (only works in development mode, experimental, may not work!)
     > `rake db:populate users neos 500`

 * Start the server!